hao-yao/ipu6-sensor-guide/sensor-guide.md

 6. Intel IPU6 userspace driver source code, including libcamhal (and binary dependencies installed) and icamerasrc.

----

 Kernel Driver
 -------------

 ### 1. Create a camera sensor driver source code

 The MIPI camera sensors are mostly i2c devices so driver source code files are placed in drivers/media/i2c.
-To make kernel Kbuild system can find it, we need to add corresponding items in Kconfig and Makefile.
+To make kernel Kbuild system to find it, we need to add corresponding items in Kconfig and Makefile.
 Add below parts to corresponding files:

 drivers/media/i2c/Kconfig:
 ```config